 Why Does My Cat Lick My Nose Then Bite It?

 Most likely, these actions are a sign of affection.
 Felines like to show us how they feel through their behavior, and licking is a common way to do so.
-This is often the case if the behavior happens when you are cuddled up, with your face close to theirs.
+This is often the case if the behavior happens when you cuddle up with your face close to theirs.
 Overstimulation can also trigger this kind of response.
 A cat is not always aggressive when overstimulated but might be trying to let you know they need a break.

 How Can I Get My Cat To Stop Biting My Nose?